 Certain medical conditions can increase your risk too.
 You may also be more likely to get frozen shoulder if you have diabetes.
 About 10% to 20% of people with diabetes get frozen shoulder.
 Other medical problems like heart disease, thyroid disease, or Parkinson’s disease are linked to frozen shoulder, too.

 To diagnose frozen shoulder, your doctor will give you a physical exam.
-She'll check it to see how badly it hurts and how far it moves.
-During the “active” part of the exam, she’ll let you move your shoulder on your own.
-During the “passive” portion, she’ll move it for you, and note the differences.
+They'll check it to see how badly it hurts and how far it moves.
+During the “active” part of the exam, they’ll let you move your shoulder on your own.
+During the “passive” portion, they’ll move it for you, and note the differences.

 A physical exam is usually enough to diagnose frozen shoulder, but your doctor may also order imaging tests such as X-rays, ultrasound, or MRI to rule out other problems like arthritis or a torn rotator cuff that can also cause pain and limit how far it moves.